KelvinLinBU/KelvinLinBU/README.md

   I create and maintain secure data pipelines, data analytic applications for business intelligence, and enterprise-grade software development.

 - **Faculty Research Aide at Harvard University**
-  Faculty research aide under Professor Jill Slye analyzing research data, creating dashboards, and compiling and synthesizing research to communicate key insights.
+  Faculty research aide under Professor Jill Slye analyzing research data, creating dashboards, and compiling and synthesizing research reports to communicate key insights.

 - **Contributing Software Engineer at BU MOC**
   Volunteer member at BU’s Massachusetts Open Cloud Alliance, a collaboration with Red Hat to provide cloud resources to educators and students.
 I contribute to their invoicing and rating financial software.